Today’s families are prisoners of their own clutter

 Tell me about it.
 That sums up Boston parents’ reaction to new research by UCLA-affiliated social scientists concluding that American families are overwhelmed by clutter, too busy to go in their own backyards, rarely eat dinner together even though they claim family meals as a goal, and can’t park their cars in the garage because they’re crammed with non-vehicular stuff.

-The team of anthropologists and archeologists spent four years studying 32 middle-class Los Angeles families in their natural habitat — their toy-littered homes — and came to conclusions so grim that the lead researcher used the word “disheartening” to describe the situation we have gotten ourselves
+The team of anthropologists and archeologists spent four years studying 32 middle-class Los Angeles families in their natural habitat — their toy-littered homes — and came to conclusions so grim that the lead researcher used the word “disheartening” to describe the situation we have gotten ourselves into.

 At first glance, the just-published, 171-page “Life at Home in the Twenty-First Century” looks like a coffee table book.
 But it contains very real-life photos of pantries, offices, and backyards, and details a generally Zen-free existence.
 Architectural Digest or Real Simple this is not.
 Among the findings detailed within:

 •PPU The rise of Costco and similar stores has prompted so much stockpiling — you never know when you’ll need 600 Dixie cups or a 50-pound bag of sugar — that three out of four garages are too full to hold cars.

 • Managing the volume of possessions is such a crushing problem in many homes that it elevates levels of stress hormones for mothers.

 PEven families who invested in outdoor décor and improvements were too busy to go outside and enjoy their new decks.